fled-dev/CryptoDrain/README.md

    pip install -r requirements.txt
    ```
    This command will install all the necessary Python libraries, including python-bitcoinlib and Flask.
-3. **Configure the Application**: Before running the program, define the receiver Bitcoin address in the `settings.json` file.
-This is where the swept funds will be sent.
+3. **Configure the Application**: Before running the program, configure some stuff in the config.json
 4. **Launch CryptoDrain**: Open your Python environment and navigate to the CryptoDrain directory.
 Run the program by executing:
    ```
    python api.py